 What parts of the face get seborrheic dermatitis?

-Unchecked, facial seborrheic dermatitis will become hard to cover up.
+Untreated seborrhea is hard to cover up.
 It may look better in the morning after you've washed your face, but as the day wears on, the scale builds up again.

-- The redness of seborrhea gets worse if you use any irritating skin care products like harsh soaps or anti-aging products with glycolic acid, vitamin C or Retin A.
+The redness of seborrhea gets worse if you use any irritating skin care products like harsh soaps or anti-aging products with glycolic acid, vitamin C or Retin A.

 I created my Dermatologist's Facial Flaking and Redness Solution Kit to help control facial seborrheic dermatitis.